Help Kids & Teens Identify & Express Feelings

 - Other kids might prefer expressing themselves through music, dance or journaling.

 - Use games and play to talk about feelings.
 While some kids can easily sit and have a conversation about their feelings, some kids struggle with it, and both are OK.
 Because kids make sense of the world through play, it can be a great way for them to work through and process their feelings.

 - Use puppets, dolls or stuffed animals to play and talk about feelings.
 This can be a good starting point for younger kids because it feels less intimidating than sharing their feelings, but it still allows them to talk about how the characters may be feeling.

 - Casually incorporate feelings into board games they enjoy.
 Try adding prompts or questions that players can answer during their turn.
 For example, if you select a blue card, you can share a time you felt sad, or if you roll a number 5, you can share something that makes you feel happy.
 For older kids and teens, age up the questions.
 For example, if you roll a 6, you can share a time you felt anxious and were able to work through it.

-Teach your child how to cope with their feelings
+How to teach kids and teens to cope with their feelings

 Keep in mind that it’s hard to learn something new when we’re anxious, distracted or upset.
 So, be sure to introduce and practice new coping skills when everyone is calm.

-Learning about and understanding feelings is an ongoing process
+How learning about and understanding feelings is an ongoing process

 Helping kids and teens learn to identify and express their feelings doesn’t happen overnight.
 It’s an ongoing process that takes practice and patience.
 Taking the time to teach these skills now helps kids to build resilience, so they can better handle life’s ups and downs as they get older.